SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Add a feature to SWH Scanner that allows to show known vulnerabilities (CVEs) related to scanned source code, based on CVE information collected in the Software Heritage archive
+Add a feature to :ref:`SWH Scanner <swh-scanner>` that allows to show known vulnerabilities (CVEs) related to scanned source code, based on CVE information collected in the Software Heritage archive

 **Includes work**

 - Design, implement and deploy an api to query CVE information
-- Implement a “show CVE” feature in swh-scanner
+- Implement a “show CVEs” feature in swh-scanner

 **KPIs**

 - New backend API in production
-- New swh-scanner version released embedding the “show CVE” feature
+- New swh-scanner version released embedding the “show CVEs” feature

 Review existing documentation according to identified personas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^